imageBROKER/Alamy Stock Photo

 The long list of participating museums, historic sites — even zoos — includes hugely popular spots.
-The hottest tickets are for places like Zoo Miami (normally $22.95 for adults) and the Intrepid Sea, Air & Space Museum in New York City (usually $33).
+The hottest tickets are for places like the Museum of Pop Culture in Seattle (normally $27-$30) and the Intrepid Sea, Air & Space Museum in New York City (usually $33).

 You can also snag free passes to world-class art museums such as the Frist Art Museum in Nashville and the Museum of Fine Arts in Boston, while more quirky picks include California Surf Museum in Oceanside and the National Bottle Museum in Ballston Spa, N.Y.

-It might seem odd that some of the participating museums are already free (the Connecticut Valley Tobacco Museum, for instance) but Museum Day is still useful for lesser-known places, says Wilkins: “It’s an opportunity to introduce them to people who may not be aware of them.
+It might seem odd that some of the participating museums are already free (Virginia’s National Museum of the Marine Corps for instance) but Museum Day is still useful for lesser-known places, says Wilkins: “It’s an opportunity to introduce them to people who may not be aware of them.
 We find a lot of people will go to museums they’ve never been to before.
 It’s kind of great to see that.”

-More than 62,000 people have downloaded tickets so far, but there is no limit to the number of available tickets — they won’t run out, in other words.
+More than 100,000 tickets have been downloaded so far, but there is no limit to the number of available tickets — they won’t run out, in other words.
 Be ready for crowds, though, if you choose one of the biggies: “If a museum reaches capacity,” the website warns, “the museum has the right to limit guests until space becomes available.”

 So go early – or consider a less-buzzy destination.
 Never been to San Francisco’s American Bookbinders Museum or the Will Rogers Memorial Museum in Claremore, Okla.?
 Now’s the time.